jannichorst/ressources/README.md

 Resources for beginners to learn about Generative AI from Microsoft and Deeplearning.ai & Andrew Ng.

-**Tags:** Generative AI, Beginners, Microsoft, Deeplearning.ai, Andrew Ng
+**Tags:** Generative AI, AI, Beginners, Learning

 ---

 ## [APIs](./api.md)

-Collection of resources and links to various API lists, including free and no-auth-required APIs, Github repositories, and API hubs.
+Collection of various resources and repositories containing lists of APIs, including free and 'no-auth-required' APIs.

-**Tags:** APIs, resources, lists, Github, API hubs
+**Tags:** APIs, resources, repositories, free APIs

 ---

 ## [Computer Vision Resources](./computer-vision.md)

-Collection of tools, models, and repositories for computer vision applications, including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and resources like OpenCV Model Zoo.
+Collection of tools, models, and repositories for computer vision tasks including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and resources like the OpenCV Model Zoo.

-**Tags:** computer vision, tools, models, repositories
+**Tags:** computer vision, tools, models, annotations, OpenCV

 ---